gamebackup/sort-the-court/README.md

 pls support the creators of the game, i didn't make/help make the game in any way!!!

 ### download the game: https://github.com/VocalNutria9174/sort-the-court/releases/
-i will update the game almost every time the devs update the game =]
+i will update the game (on occoations if) the devs update the game =]

 ### play the live game/demo here: https://tiny.one/sortthecourtgh9174